cbrownstein-lambda/lambda-docs-mkdocs/docs/guides/lambda-chat-api.md

 ---
-description: Using the Lambda Chat API
+description: Using the Lambda Chat Completions API
 comments: true
 tags:
+  - api
   - llama
   - llm
 ---

-# Using the Lambda Chat API
+# Using the Lambda Chat Completions API

 The Lambda Chat API enables you to use the [Llama 3.1 405B Instruct large language model (LLM)](https://llama.meta.com/) without the need to set up your